 - Structure of M.Sc. course in faculty of Science has total of 4 semesters for 2 years. - M. Sc.
 I comprise of total two semesters and M. Sc.
-II comprises of total two semesters. - Semester I and II includes four core and two practical course - Semester III comprising four core theory papers and two practical courses - Semester IV comprising three core theory papers and one elective paper and two practicals courses in which one practical course comprising research project. - Each semester will have four theory papers of 70 marks each for University external examination and 30 marks each for internal examination - Two practical courses of 70 marks each for the University external examination and 30 marks each for internal practical course.
+II comprises of total two semesters. - Semester I and II includes four core and four practical courses - Each semester will have four theory papers of 80 marks each for University external examination and 20 marks each for internal examination. - Four practical courses of 40 marks each for the University external examination and 10 marks each for internal practical course.